yssource/rhai/README.md

 to use the latest version.

-Beware that in order to use pre-releases (alpha and beta) you need to specify the exact version in your `Cargo.toml`.
+Beware that in order to use pre-releases (e.g. alpha and beta), the exact version must be specified in the `Cargo.toml`.

 Optional features
 -----------------